People at all different stages of their freelance careers turn their noses up at Upwork, and for the most part, they do it for the wrong reasons.

 Skills Index — Quarterly report that’s good for staying on top of what kind of freelance work people are actually paying for.

-You might have noticed that all the programs require a background on the platform before you get accepted (another reason to build a portfolio there).
+You might have noticed that all the programs require a background on the platform before you get accepted (another reason to build a profile and portfolio there).
 Don’t let that frustrate you though…even if you aren’t accepted into a program, Upwork can be a powerful research tool in understanding what skills, niches, and opportunities are in demand.

 Still, I know you’re looking for something you can get started on now, which is why I want to give you some tips for turning Upwork into a platform that really does work for you.